4 min read

 • Sink It: better Reddit experience

-• Return YouTube Dislike: returns the dislike count on YouTube
+• Return YouTube Dislike: shows YouTube dislike counts

-• Noir: dark mode for websites without it
+• Noir: forces dark mode on websites that don’t support it

 Communication

-• Vesktop: custom Discord client (unfortunately a lot of my peers still use and refuse to ditch Discord)
+• Vesktop: custom Discord client (unfortunately most of my peers still use Discord and refuse to switch)

-• WhatsApp: sadly everyone I know IRL uses this for everything and unless I cut 99% of the people from my life I have to deal with it
+• WhatsApp: everyone I know IRL uses this, so I have to deal with it

 Development